apache/qpid-proton/proton-c/bindings/go/README.md

   "Share memory by communicating, don't communicate by sharing memory"

 The idea is that a given value is only operated on by one goroutine at a time, but values can easily be passed from one goroutine to another.
-This removes much of the need for locking.

 Go literature distinguishes between: